 Seaweed / Algae contains the vitamins, minerals, antioxidants and gentle liver detoxifying properties associated with natural cataract remedies for dogs.

 Whole Krill is an excellent source of astaxanthin carotenoid and other powerful antioxidants recommended for general eye health and treatment of eye conditions.

 Note of caution: Before treatment, a positive diagnosis should be made by a qualified professional.
-Inform your Veterinarian about any natural treatments being administered to avoid negative drug interactions or other issues.
+Ask your Veterinarian about any natural treatments that you wish to use, to avoid negative drug interactions or other issues.